Neniflight/Q1-B01-Team-CS/README.md

 # File Description #
 Each file on this repo has its own purpose!
 We will explain what each file does below
 * `data`: Contains our dataset, liar plus, and other data needed to work notebooks.
-  *  `liar plus dataset`: a dataframe that contains multiple columns of attibutes that is extracted from different text including the varying levels of misinformation labels
+  *  `liar plus dataset (test2, train2, val2)`: a dataframe that contains multiple columns of attibutes that is extracted from different text including the varying levels of misinformation labels
      *  `Column 1`: the ID of the statement ([ID].json).
      *  `Column 2`: the varying levels of misinformation
      *  `Column 3`: the title of the text